Too often, people spend far too much on studio monitors…while completely studio monitor placement.

-1. Your head should form an equilateral triangle your monitors
+1. Your head should form an equilateral triangle with your monitors

 The following diagram shows how it should look:

 The logic here is: Without a standard in place, stereo image widths may vary drastically from one studio to another.

 To solve this problem…the equilateral triangle method was likely devised as an easy-to-remember rule that offers a good compromise between too-wide and too-narrow.